ten-protocol/go-ten/go/rpc/README.md

 ### Viewing keys

-Viewing keys are generated inside the wallet extension (or other users of the TEN rpc client), and then signed by the wallet (e.g. MetaMask) to which the keys relate.
+Viewing keys are generated inside the gateway (or other users of the TEN rpc client), and then signed by the wallet (e.g. MetaMask) to which the keys relate.
 The keys are then are sent to the enclave via RPC and processed by:
 - checking the validity of the signature over the viewing key